Audi A1: metroproject (2007)

-The A1 was previewed at the 2007 Tokyo Motor Show in the form of the Audi metroproject concept car.
+The A1 was previewed at the 2007 Tokyo Motor Show as the Audi metroproject concept car.
 The concept seats four and features a new plug-in hybrid powertrain.
 With this powertrain, a 1.4 L 148 bhp Turbo FSI engine drives the front wheels via a six-speed S tronic gearbox, while a 40 bhp electric motor provides power to the rear wheels.
 The electric motor is also capable of producing 148 lbft of torque.

 The metroproject Quattro is able to travel 62 mi at up to 62 mph on one charge of its lithium-ion batteries, which reduces fuel consumption by up to 15%.
-Both power sources are available to use simultaneously, with the driver then benefiting from MacPherson strut front and rear four-link suspension configuration, electromechanical speed-sensitive power steering with a low energy draw, Audi magnetic ride adaptive damping technology, and 0 to 100 km/h in 7.8 seconds.
+Both power sources are available to use simultaneously.
+The concept also features MacPherson strut front and rear four-link suspension configuration, electromechanical speed-sensitive power steering with a low energy draw, Audi magnetic ride adaptive damping technology, and a 0 to 100 km/h acceleration time of 7.8 seconds.